 What wire should you use?

-My favourites are floristry wire (the paper wrapped kind) or pipe cleaners.
+My favourites are floristry wire (the paper wrapped kind) or cotton covered pipe cleaners.
 Using either of these means the wool holds really well as you wrap it around the wire and requires little felting, thus reducing the risk of broken or bent needles and no need for messy wax.

 Wire size/gauge – I usually opt for 0.5mm or 1mm if I’m working on something larger.